Adventuresmith/dart-dice-parser/README.md

-A dart library for parsing dice notation (e.g. "2d6+4").
-Supports advantage/disadvantage, counting success/failures,
-exploding, compounding, and other variations.
+A dart library for parsing dice notation (`2d6+4`).
+Supports advantage/disadvantage, counting success/failures, exploding, compounding, and other variations.

 # Example